thecardkid/terminally-tetris/index.md

 Valid Tetromino movements are all lateral directions, and counter/counter clockwise rotations.
 Not all of these movements are used in the game, but support for them exists.

+A special movement exists for dropping Tetrominos which instantly moves the Tetromino as far down as it can go.
+This lets the player quickly finalize the position of the Tetromino without having to make repeated downwards inputs or wait for the Tetromino to fall on its own.

 Internally, Tetromino movements are represented by a movement structure, which contains information on the net movement of a Tetromino.
 During normal gameplay, movement should not exceed 1 unit in any direction and 1 rotation, although programmatically there is no limit.
 Exceeding these limits will yield jittery movement, but will not interfere with collision detection.

 ### _Tetromino Collision_